md-hzs-22/Gesture-controlled-Subway-surfers/README.md

 ---

 ## 🎥 Demo

+The following demo shows how if i move my index finger from one region to another, the move is changed.
+This will be shown in the console.

 *(Add screenshots or a GIF of the game being controlled by hand gestures)*

+Note : Your `Index finger` must be in the region to trigger the action.
+To trigger it again, or to trigger it two times in a row, take the finger to the still region and then again to the desired region.
+Still region is the ucolored region.
 ---

 ## 🚀 Future Improvements